 - Spicy: Picante (pick-ant-ay)

-There are plenty of phrasebooks, online guides, and apps that are designed to get you conversational within a few months.
+If you want to get to know Spanish beyond the basics, there are plenty of phrasebooks, online guides, and apps that are designed to get you conversational within a few months.
 Here are some of the best options:

 - Lonely Planet Spanish Phrasebook and Dictionary